-- 3.4.1 Ammunition acquired through the NRAA for State Association distribution to its members shall be used in all competitions. - 3.4.2 Handloaded ammunition assembled in accordance with the specifications laid down in Rules 3.4.3, 3.4.4 and 3.4.5. can be used. - 3.4.3 Components approved for use in 7.62mm handloaded ammunition are as follows: - 3.4.3.1 Projectiles as acquired through the NRAA for State Association distribution only. - 3.4.3.2 Powder: Mulwex AR2206, 2206H, 2208 or 2209 - 3.4.3.3 Cases and Primers: Not specified - 3.4.4 Components approved for use in 5.56mm handloaded ammunition as follows: - 3.4.4.1 Projectiles as acquired through the NRAA for State Association distribution only. - 3.4.4.2 Powder: Mulwex BM2, AR2206, 2206H or 2208 - 3.4.4.3 Cases and primers: Not specified - 3.4.5 Components approved for use in ,.303" handloaded ammunition are as follows: - 3.4.5.1 Projectiles: Any projectile to a maximum weight of 180grn - 3.4.5.2 Powder: Mulwex AR2206, 2206H, 2208 or 2209 - 3.4.5.3 Cases and Primers: Not specified. - 3.4.6 All ammunition is subject to examination and testing by the promoting body.
-A competitor will always have with him on the mound at least one extra round in case a round is required for testing purposes. - 3.4.6.1 Any ammunition in the possession of a competitor at the firing point will be deemed to be that being used for - 3.4.6.2 The CRO or his appointee, acting under the authority of the promoting body, may randomly take samples of a competitor's ammunition for testing purposes at any time [Rule 2.2.3.5 refers]. - 3.4.6.3 The promoting body shall ensure that a procedure is adopted which enables the clear identification and ownership of a round taken for testing. - 3.4.7 Cartridge Cases: Empty cartridge cases shall remain the property of the competitor irrespective of whether it originates from ammunition as issued by the State Association or from the use of handloads.
-Empty cases left on the mound after each range will become the property of the promoting body.

-- 3.4.8 Issued ammunition must not be tampered with in any way. - 3.4.9 Use of bullet lubricants is permitted.
+- 3.4.6 All ammunition is subject to examination and testing by the promoting body.
+A competitor must always have with him on the mound at least one extra round in case a round is required for testing purposes. - 3.4.6.1 Any ammunition in the possession of a competitor at the firing point will be deemed to be that being used for the current event. - 3.4.6.2 The CRO or his appointee, acting under the authority of the promoting body, may randomly take samples of a competitor's ammunition for testing purposes at any time [Rule 2.2.3.5 refers]. - 3.4.6.3 The promoting body shall ensure that a procedure is adopted which enables the clear identification and ownership of a round taken for testing. - 3.4.7 Cartridge Cases:- Empty cartridge cases shall remain the property of the competitor irrespective of whether it originates from ammunition as issued by the State or Territory Association or from the use of handloads.
+Empty cases left on the mound after each range will become the property of the promoting body. - 3.4.8 Issued ammunition and projectiles issued for handloading must not be modified or interfered with in any way.
+The exception is F Open competitors, who should refer to Rule 20.1.1 and Appendix 1. - 3.4.9 Use of bullet lubricants is permitted.